gotgit/gotgit/en.rst

 12.3.2      Time machine v2                       [189]
 -------------------------------------------------------

-The second type of time machine is `git rebase`.
+The second type of the time machine is `git rebase`.

 12.3.3      Time machine v3                       [194]
 -------------------------------------------------------

-The second type of time machine is `git rebase -i`.
+The third type of the time machine is `git rebase -i`.

 12.4      Throw away history                      [198]
 =======================================================